-This index will remain fairly small, and can also be used along other indexes on the more complex queries that may require it.
+This index remains fairly small, and can also be used along other indexes on the more complex queries that require it.

 WHERE lower(email) = '<lowercased-email>'.
 The only way to use an index in such a query is with an expression index like so:

 CREATE INDEX users_lower_email ON users(lower(email));